tonivade/claudb/README.md

 Initially I called this project TinyDB, but there's another project with the same name, so, I've decided to chage to ClaudDB.

-Clau is :key: in Valencià, a language spoken in the eastern Spain, and ClauDB is a key-value database.
+Clau is :key: in Valencià, a language spoken in eastern Spain, and ClauDB is a key-value database.

 ## Implemented commands